SAP-archive/cloud-cap-walkthroughs/exercises-node/exercise03/README.md

     ![final_package](./images/final_package_json.png)

-3. Go to the termina and from the **packages** directory, execute `npm install` to install the reviews service module.
+3. Go to the terminal and from the **packages** directory, execute `npm install` to install the reviews service module.

    Now that the dependency to the reviews service is declared and the module installed, we need to import the reviews service definition in the bookstore service.